micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 And suddenly, one of those _who were_ with Jesus stretched out _his_ hand and drew his sword, struck the servant of the high priest, and cut off his ear.

 ###### 52
-But Jesus said to him, "Put your sword in its place, for all who take the sword will [^j]perish by the sword.
+But Jesus said to him, "Put your sword in its place, for all who take the sword will perish by the sword.

 ###### 53
 Or do you think that I cannot now pray to My Father, and He will provide Me with more than twelve legions of angels?